Stephanevg/Stephanevg.github.io/_posts/2019-04-12-DATA-How-To-Write-powershell-Modules-with-classes.md

 working with Powershell Classes can be a bit tricky.
 There are multiple other edge cases that module / framework developers need to take into consideration when they want to add classes to their module / framework.

 In this article I will demonstrate what are the ways to organize code for a PowerShell modules that contains classes, functions and enums.
-I will demonstrate the advantages and drawbacks of each solution, and conclude with best practises based on my oown experience and failures.
+I will demonstrate the advantages and drawbacks of each solution, and conclude with best practises based on my own experience and failures.

-I have found the perrfect solution (in my opinion), which works for every case, and today I will be sharing this with you.
+I have found the perfect solution (in my opinion), which works for every case, and today I will be sharing this with you.

 # Introduction